Why Do Dogs Like Belly Rubs?

 Offering their belly for a rub is a sign of trust from your dog.
 It's their method of expressing that they feel secure and cared for in your presence.
 Remember, each dog is unique.
 While some adore belly rubs, others might prefer different forms of affection.
 It is crucial to comprehend and honor the preferences and aversions of your canine companion.

-How to Properly Give a Dog a Belly Rub
+How to Give Your Dog the Best Belly Rub

 Knowing When to Stop